 M.Ed.
 Psychology of Education

 As part of the M.Ed.
-Psychology of Education course, we are constructing a list of useful readings that we have found to be beneficial in our work.
+Psychology of Education course, we are all co-constructing a list of useful readings that we have found to be beneficial in our work.

 Useful Books